ReevesA1/ansible-bootstrap/README1.md

 - `sudo apt-add-repository ppa:ansible/ansible`
 - `sudo apt-get update`
 - `sudo apt-get install ansible -y`
-- `sudo apt install git ansible`
+- `sudo apt install git`

+This next line I use while trying to manipulate windows with wsl (which is not doable I dont think but keep for reference, I dont need it)
-- Maybe need to add this `ansible-galaxy collection install ansible.windows` or I need a requirements.yml file with all the windows collections
+- Maybe use a  requirements.yml file with all the windows collections on root of repo
 ```
 #collections:
 #  - name: ansible.windows